 - Your organization needs to do it.

-There is no need to go it alone.
-More likely than not, if you try, you're going to end up some combination of over budget, behind schedule, down a few team members or causing team members to defocus from business-critical projects.
+There is no need to do it alone.
+More likely than not, if you try, you're going to end up with some combination of over budget, behind schedule, down a few team members or causing team members to defocus from business-critical projects.

 We’ll soon be publishing a follow-up to this blog where we will share how Cloudficient addresses these pain points.